CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "category": "CC_WEAPON",     // Category of crafting recipe.
 CC_NONCRAFT used for disassembly recipes "subcategory": "CSC_WEAPON_PIERCING",
 "id_suffix": "",             // Optional (default: empty string).
 Some suffix to make the ident of the recipe unique.
 The ident of the recipe is "<id-of-result><id_suffix>".
+"variant": "javelin_striped", // Optional (default: empty string).
+Specifies a variant of the result that this recipe will always produce.
+This will append the variant's id to the recipe ident "<id-of-result>_<variant_id>".
 "override": false,           // Optional (default: false).
 If false and the ident of the recipe is already used by another recipe, loading of recipes fails.
 If true and a recipe with the ident is already defined, the existing recipe is replaced by the new recipe.
 "delete_flags": [ "CANNIBALISM" ], // Optional (default: empty list).
 Flags specified here will be removed from the resultant item upon crafting.
 This will override flag inheritance, but *will not* delete flags that are part of the item type itself.
 "skill_used": "fabrication", // Skill trained and used for success checks